-Your Working with Children Check (Check) is valid for five years.
-During this time, the Department of Justice and Regulation will monitor your criminal records and professional conduct reports by police and any prescribed body for the purpose of the Working with Children Act 2005 ('the Act').
+Your Working with Children Check is valid for five years.
+During this time, the Department of Justice and Regulation will monitor your criminal records and professional conduct determinations and findings.

 If notified of a change in these records, the department will determine if you can continue to work with children or revoke your card.